Shape

 When you run this command, Terragrunt will recursively look through all the subfolders of the current working directory, find all folders with a terragrunt.hcl file, and run terragrunt apply in each of those folders concurrently.

-Similarly, to undeploy all the Terraform modules, you can use the run-all command with destroy:
+Similarly, to undeploy all the OpenTofu/Terraform units, you can use the run-all command with destroy:

 cd root